cypress-io/cypress/cypress/v0.0/documentation/3-Guides/0-Configuration.md

 ## Folders

-To turn off the use of `fixture` folders or `support` folders, pass `false` into the respective configuration option.
+To turn off the use of `fixture` folders, pass `false` into the configuration option.

 Option | Default | Description
 ----- | ---- | ----